Worklytics/psoxy/docs/troubleshooting.md

 NOTE:
   - you may need to edit some similar `export` command in your `.bashrc`/`.zshrc` file, or similar;
-    or repeat the above command every time you open a new terminal window.
+    or add that `export` command to such a file.
+Otherwise, you'll need to repeat the command every time you open a new terminal window.
   - if you install/upgrade something via Homebrew that depends on Java, you may need to repeat step 3 again to reset your `JAVA_HOME`